ankitshah009/AVSD-DSTC10_baseline/README.md

 # DSTC10 - Audio Visual Scene-aware Dialog (AVSD) - Baseline System

+## News
+The training data for timing to support evidences for answers is now ready.
+Please get the data from here:
+URL

+## Introduction
 This repository provides a baseline system for the AVSD track of the 10-th Dialog System Technology Challenges (DSTC10).
 The system employs an audio-visual Transformer with I3D visual features and VGGish audio features in the default setup.
 The system outputs answers in response to questions with a dialog history and timings for evidence reasoing the answers as well.